Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp

+\begin{small} \begin{rem} The fact that isolated left-orders induce structurally stable actions holds in full generality.
+The converse, however, is false, as it is shown, for example, by the Baumslag-Solitar group (see \S \ref{section finite-rank-solvable}).
+Nevertheless, under certain natural assumptions, the converse is still true.
+See \cite{mann-rivas} for more on all of this. \end{rem}\end{small}

-As we will see below, a similar but more careful argument shows that the space of left-orders of the free product of two finitely-generated left-orderable groups is a Cantor set.
+As we will see in Theorem \ref{alternative-free-products} below, a similar but more careful argument shows that the space of left-orders of the free product of two finitely-generated left-orderable groups is a Cantor set.